vikilog/vikilog/README.md

 # Hi there, I'm Vikilog! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer, designer, and problem solver, constantly exploring new technologies and creating innovative solutions.
+I'm founder of @lazybinary ,a passionate full stack mobile and web developer, designer, and problem solver, constantly exploring new technologies and creating innovative solutions.
 Whether it's full-stack development, backend architecture, or designing beautiful UIs, I'm always up for a challenge.

 ## 🚀 What I Do